 We have a web-based form to allow for configuration of certain features.
 The following can be configured:

 Suspicious Term List

 Primary, secondary, and suspicious, as well as scores for each term (if certain terms should result in a higher score)

 Any phrase that will be excluded from firing the suspicious terms filter

 How is it setup?

-PhinPoint relies on either a chance to MX record (if in front of spam filter) or modification to spam filter to relay emails to us.
+PhinPoint relies on either a change to MX record (if in front of spam filter) or modification to spam filter to relay emails to us.
 Hosted in AWS.

 We have the ability to also screen for spam and viruses.
 This is an optional setting in AWS, however, the settings are not as configurable as more complex or fully-featured spam filters.
 If an email is marked as spam or containing a virus there are a few options: